Blocklin/man/README.md

 Future:
 This is the first step, if the community helps we can extend this idea and create a JSON file for women, etc.

+Value:
+As more individuals contribute expanding this source of data, more worth it should be.